The Instant Pot has been around since 2010 and it took me 8 years to join the party.

 Yup.
 This goes for the Meat/Stew, Bean/Chili, Cake, Egg, and Porridge buttons as well.
 They are all set to HIGH Pressure, and suggest a certain number of minutes.

 So, if you want to harness your inner rebel, while cooking your beef stew ….
 Put all your ingredients in the inner pot, press the BEANS, CAKE, or EGGS preset.
 Adjust the time, and let that baby begin cooking.
 The results will be exactly the same.

-Some buttons do have other things happening behind the electric curtain, and we will look at them throughout our journey.
-The infographic below, outlines most of the buttons.
+Some buttons do have other things happening behind the electric curtain, and we will look at them

 The Most Important Buttons